Pathoschild/FluentHttpClient/README.md

 A lot of features aren't shown in these examples, but it should be fairly discoverable since every method is fully code-documented for IntelliSense.

 ### Error handling
-If the server returns a non-success HTTP code, the client will raise an `ApiException` by default (see _customising behaviour_ below if you want to change that).
-The `ApiException` includes all the information needed to troubleshoot the error, including the underlying HTTP request and response.
+If the server returns a non-success HTTP code, the client will raise an `ApiException` by default.
+The exception includes all the information needed to troubleshoot the error, including the underlying HTTP request and response.

 For example, here's how you'd throw a new exception containing the actual text of the server response:
 ```c#